HP Inc at Sanford C Bernstein Strategic Decisions Conference Tra

 A.M.
 Sacconaghi - Sanford C. Bernstein & Co., LLC., Research Division - Senior Analyst

-Good morning, everyone.
-I'm Toni Sacconaghi, Bernstein's IT hardware and electric vehicles analyst.
-I'm super pleased to have Enrique Lores here from Hewlett Packard.
-He became CEO in November 2019, and has been a regular participate -- participant at the Bernstein SDC.
+Good morning and welcome, everyone.
+I'm Toni Sacconaghi, Bernstein's IT hardware analyst.
+Really pleased to have HP's CEO, Enrique Lores, here with us today.
+I'm going to start just by reading HP's disclosure statement.
+Today's discussion includes forward-looking statements that involve risks, uncertainties and assumptions, which are further described in HP's SEC filings, including HP's Form 10-K and 10-Q. HP assumes no obligation and does not intend to update any such forward-looking statements.
+For more information, please visit HP's Investor Relations web page at investor.hp.com.

-So we're super pleased to have him, particularly on the back of earnings, which were earlier this week.
-Enrique and the team actually did earnings, jumped on a plane and arrived here at 3:00 a.m. in the morning.
-So we're very grateful for their efforts.
+One other just housekeeping item.
+If you would like to ask questions, you can do so.
+We've gone electronically, for those of you who have come to the conference over the years.
+You can do so by scanning the bar code in the program agenda and following instructions from there.

-Before we start, I just wanted to read HP's disclosure statement.
-Today's discussion involves forward-looking statements that involve risks, uncertainties and assumptions, which are further described in HP's SEC filings, including HP Form 10-K and 10-Q. HP assumes no obligation, does not intend to update any such forward-looking statements.
-For more information, please visit HP Investor Relations webpage at investor.hp.com.
+So without further ado, let's plunge in.
+So again, thank you, Enrique, for joining us today.
+You just reported earnings earlier this week, so a bus

 HP Inc at Sanford C Bernstein Strategic Decisions Conference Transcript